Croatian wine: History

 In the 15th century, the Ottoman Turks arrived in South Eastern Europe, and imposed strict anti-alcohol laws as part of the new Islamic law.
 Fortunately, the Ottoman Empire was tolerant of Christianity.

 Catholic church traditions involving wine may have “saved” local wine production from complete extinction—as priests and monks were permitted to continue making wine for church services.

 In the 18th century, much of present-day Croatia came under control of the Habsburg Empire, where wine production flourished through the 19th and 20th centuries.
 The history of wine changed dramatically in 1874, when phylloxera, a hazardous grapevine pest, started to appear in Europe.
 Wine production dropped, first in France and Germany, as growers struggled with the blight.
-For a time, Croatian vineyards remained unaffected, and wine exports greatly increased to fill the demand.
-Some French companies even planted vines in Croatia with a view to expanding operations in the safe area.
-However, by the turn of the 20th century, Croatian vines had also succumbed to phylloxera, leading to the destruction of the vineyards and the collapse of the local economy in many areas.
-Large numbers of winegrowing families moved to the new world, contributing to the growth of wine production there.
+Croatian vineyards remained unaffected, and wine exports greatly increased to fill the demand.
+French companies even planted vines in Croatia with a view to expanding operations in the safe area.
+By the next century, Croatian vines had also succumbed to phylloxera, leading to the destruction of the vineyards and the collapse of the local economy in many areas.
+Large numbers of winegrowing families moved to the new world, contributing to the growth of wine production abroad.

 Under the communist system of Yugoslavia, wine production was centered in large cooperatives, and private ownership of vineyards was discouraged.
 Quantity rather than quality became the main focus.
 The Croatian War of Independence in the early 1990s saw many vineyards and wineries once again destroyed.
-However, with the move back to small, independent producers, Croatian wines are once again competing with the best in the world wine market.
+With the move back to small, independent producers, Croatian wines are once again competing with wine makers across the world.